mjcumming/wiim/docs/TTS_GUIDE.md

 # WiiM TTS (Text-to-Speech) Guide

-The WiiM integration now supports TTS announcements following the Sonos pattern, allowing you to send text-to-speech messages to your WiiM speakers.
+The WiiM integration now supports TTS announcements with role-aware group coordination, allowing you to send text-to-speech messages to your WiiM speakers.

 ## Basic Usage